 If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts each calendar year, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the in-network Medicare-covered smoking and tobacco use cessation preventive benefits.
+Each counseling attempt includes up to four face-to-face visits. use cessation preventive benefits.